 At breakfast the next morning, the day of the trial, Atticus says that Mr. Underwood never liked black people, which makes his behavior of the previous night seem odd to Scout.

-Underwood did what's right event though he's racist.
+Underwood did what's right even though he's a racist.
 Like Mrs. Dubose, Underwood fought against himself and won.